Your expert guide to the best things to do in Chihuahua City

 Chihuahua’s science museum is one of the best interactive and child-friendly museums I have ever seen.
 We had an absolute blast here exploring the two enormous halls filled with fantastic exhibits, every single one of them meant to be touched, examined and played with by kids.

-I’d say this museum is more aimed at children but we also did see adults without kids checking it out too.
-We took an uber from the centre of town easily enough.
+This museum is more aimed at children but we also did see adults without kids checking it out too.

 Open: Tues – Fri 09:00 – 17:00 Sat – Sun 11:00 – 18:00